Now that you’ve had time to celebrate your engagement, it’s time to start wedding planning!

-Some bakeries have been offering Zoom meetings or communicating digitally with couples who are unable to meet in person.
-Make sure to ask about cake tasting options!
-Depending on when you will be in town, the bakery can help you figure out the best time to plan your tasting.
+Some bakeries offer virtual meetings with couples who are unable to meet in person.
+Don’t forget to ask about cake tasting options!
+If you’re planning a destination wedding for 2023, the bakery can help you figure out the best time to plan your tasting.

-When it comes time to plan your rehearsal dinner in St. Augustine, The Treasury Venue Collection has got you covered!
-If you aren’t already hosting your wedding at the Lightner Museum, we offer rehearsal dinners on Mondays through Thursdays, six months or less away.
+If planning your rehearsal dinner in St. Augustine, The Treasury Venue Collection has you covered!
+If you aren’t already hosting your wedding at the Lightner Museum, we offer rehearsal dinners on Mondays through Thursdays, six months out or less.

-If you are planning on doing wedding favors, 4 to 6 months before the wedding is a good time to check this off your to-do list.
+If you are planning on doing wedding favors, four to six months before the wedding is a good time to check this off your to-do list.
 Personalized gifts like koozies for the bar and sweet treats at the table are always a fun way to surprise and delight your guests!

-Some couples have opted to forgo favors and contribute to an important cause that they would like to support.
+Some couples have opted to forgo favors and contribute to an important cause they would like to support.
 It’s also traditional for the couple to give a gift to their bridesmaids and groomsmen.
-Etsy.com has a wonderful variety of creative gift ideas!
+Etsy has a wonderful variety of creative gift ideas!

 The Lightner Museum offers complimentary bar tastings for our couples to sample their bar selections and add signature cocktails and specialty bars!

-Creating a seating chart for your wedding reception can be a time-consuming part of the planning process.
+Creating a seating chart for your wedding reception can be time consuming.
 If you hire a wedding planner, part of their services may include helping you create a wedding venue floor plan and seating chart.
-Your wedding venue should also be able to give you recommendations for table arrangements that have worked well at past weddings.

 If you are planning your wedding at the Lightner Museum, make sure to ask your event manager about our tools for assisting you with your wedding floor plan and seating chart.